I-131 Radioiodine therapy - 200 mCi

 Possible Side Effects

-• Temporary dry mouth or altered taste
+• Dry mouth or taste changes.

 Conclusion